gilbertopsantosjr/fullstack-app-docker/README.md

 ## Known issues

-the application is a bit slow due the consume start wars api, the speed of this application depends on the response of external api.
+the application is a bit slow due the consume start wars api, the speed of this application depends on the response of external api. using Redis to workaround this but need more implementation to make it work perfectly

 if you need to change the BACK_END_PORT , please edit the frontend/.env.production file

-do not refresh the browser via url , as this is a react app hosted into nginx, in order to access the UI , please invoke http://localhost:3000 once the docker container is raised
+do not refresh the browser via url , as this is a react app hosted into nginx, in order to access the UI , please invoke http://localhost:3000 once the docker container is raised.

+due the time limitation, did not added unit tests

 ## Final Note